86 Lemons

 Paper Bag Animal Puppets Tutorial 86lemons.com

-Fortunately, I had three helpers from our mission team, as well as two bi-lingual helpers from the Peace Corps (one of which was the class teacher).
-We let the kids choose to make a pig or a dog puppet and we handed out just one or two shapes at a time.
-Some students did their own gluing, others needed help.
+Some students did their own gluing, and others needed help.
 I got a kick out of the kid who glued his dog ears on the opposite way so they were sticking straight up like a rabbit.
-Genius ;) To avoid marker mishap, we also drew on the eyes and noses for most of them.
+Genius ;) To avoid marker mishaps, we also drew on the eyes and noses for most of them.

 Paper Bag Animal Puppets Tutorial 86lemons.com